Freddy-PC/se_project_express/README.md

-# WTWR Part 2/2 (What to Wear?): Back End
+# WTWR (What to Wear?)
+Part 2/2: Back End

 ## Overview

 -   Project Purpose
--   Access the application
+-   How to access the Application
+-   Part 1/2: The Front-End
 -   Tech & Techniques

 **Project Purpose**